jarmol/rustlang/witharguments/README.md

 ## Description

- This is a new version on the other branch using variable time arguments (hours, minutes, seconds) of the local time which can be entered on the terminal.
+ This is a new version using variable arguments of the local time (hours, minutes, seconds) and of the date (year, month, day) which can be entered after the line command.
 The time zone is here fixed to 2 hours.
- As a consequence, a local time below 02:00 cannot be used as conversion to UTC times fails because it cannot be negative value.
+ The location variables (latitude, longitude, timezone) are still fixed values.
+ They are arguments to be added in a later version.

  This version contains the calculation of the noon time, daylength, Sun rise and Sun set times, the refraction corrected Sun elevation and the solar azimuth angle for the given latitude and